nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 5. `ListModuleCommand#execute(Model)` creates a `CommandResult` object and the `CommandResult` is returned to `LogicManager`.

-> Note: There are some differences for the add commands of `TutorialGroup` and `Student` during Step 4.
+> Note: There are some differences for the list commands of `TutorialGroup` and `Student` during Step 4.
 >
 > For `TutorialGroup`:
 > - Within each `Module`, there is an `UniqueTutorialGroupList`.